VonRiddarn/frontend-sandbox/README.md

 Admittedly, not many.
 Let loose your inner creative freak! <br/>
 But...
 Adhere to these at least.<br/>

+* Do not include vile language - keep it pegi 13 / 16
 * Do not create modules outside of the dedicated "src/modules" folder.
 * Do not override anything other than main in your modules custom css.
 * Do not make changes in other peoples modules unless explicit permission exists.